 The university invests in you by contributing a significant amount of the cost of your health benefits.
 The amount you pay towards your health plan premiums depends on your plan selection, salary, employment status, and coverage level.
 Faculty, staff, and graduate students can view personal rates using Employee Self-Service > Benefits > View Benefit Plan Rates in Wolverine Access.
-Your current rates will be displayed at the top; scroll down to view next year's rates.
+Your current health plan rates will be displayed at the top of the page; scroll down to view your dental, legal services, and vision plan rates.

 Use the Health Plan Rate Estimator if you do not have a uniqname or if you want to see how an appointment or salary change might impact your monthly health plan rates.